yingyan797/sponsor-check/readme.md

 2. Enter a sender name, and only messages sent by the particular user will be displayed

 For sponsor content check, enter sponsor brand name, description, upload content (text/image/video), and provide a brief/criteria document to check with.
 When everything is uploaded,
 1. Content preview will be displayed in textbox, image, or video player.
-If content is text-based, an auto summary will be generated.
+An auto summary will be generated for the provided content (audio -> script)
 2. Based on submitter description, related section from the provided brief document will be detected and shown in the right hand box (using a question answering model for selection)
 3. General feedback will be created based on sentiment, brand safety, and key selling points (each using a question answering model).
 4. Brief-specific feedback will be created by checking whether requirements are met. (using text2text generation model)

 All media types are supported for submission.
-Text-based files are able to be checked with feedback.
-Images can create a brief description and segmentation analysis.
+Text-based files and audio files are able to be checked with feedback; Images can create a brief description and segmentation analysis.
 The whole inference procedure takes about 10 seconds, while some contents can be seen when they're ready.